stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 When the ID Site is updated, the SSL information is uploaded to Stormpath and will be update your ID Site automatically.

-### Customizing ID Site look, feel, and behavior
+### Customizing ID Site Look, Feel, and Behavior
 Your ID Site can be customized to have your own look and feel.
 Simple customization, like adding a logo, can be doing via Stormpath's Admin Console.

 Below is the default look and feel for your ID Site:

 ![](/images/guides/Login.png =700x)

 More advanced customization can be achieved by forking the [default ID Site source code found on GitHub](https://github.com/stormpath/idsite-src) and then pointing ID Site to your new GitHub repository.
 Stormpath infrastructure can detect any changes to a specific branch in your GitHub repository and automatically sync your file to the Stormpath infrastructure.
+More information on this is included at the [bottom of this guide](#customizing-the-default-id-site)

 <!-- anything we want to add here?
 Angular SPA?
 Stormpath.js?
 Fluffy kittens, rainbows, and unicorns? -->